ariawisp/kotlin/docs/wasm/README.md

 2) Build the runtime wasmWasi `.klib` locally

 The runtime `.klib` is required for IR glue.
-A helper task packs the in-repo sources:
+A helper task compiles the in-repo sources and copies the artifact into a stable location:

 ```
-./gradlew :wit:runtime:packWasmRuntimeKlib
+./gradlew :wit:runtime:syncWasmRuntimeKlib
 ```

 3) Generate the WASI Preview 2 bindings `klib`